Lists

 Key Points

-• The MG ZS EV is the cheapest electric SUV starting from $40,990 before on-road costs
+• The MG4 is the cheapest electric car starting from $30,990 drive away

 • Electric car prices (new and used) are on a downward trajectory

-If you are in the market for an affordable electric car, 2023 has been a breakthrough year with MG, BYD and GWM launching the first sub $40,000 EVs in the Australian market.
+If you are in the market for an affordable electric car, 2024 has been a breakthrough year with MG, BYD and GWM all launching sub $40,000 EVs in the Australian market.
 This list feature the cheapest EVs in Australia - we'll cover the price, specs and key features of each model.

 All these EV models match or are lower than the price of traditional petrol internal combustion engine (ICE) small cars, including the top-spec Toyota Corolla ZR Hybrid ($38,120), Mazda 3 G25 Astina ($42,320), and Hyundai i30 Hatch N-Line Premium ($37,300).